Optimization for Solder Paste Printing Process to Reduce Solder Ball Formation

-During the solder paste printing process, a series of advanced techniques are employed to ensure quality and reduce solder ball formation.
-Precise control over the solder paste viscosity, printing speed, and squeegee pressure is implemented to ensure the paste is applied evenly and accurately onto the pads.
+During the solder paste printing process, a series of advanced techniques ensures quality and reduces solder ball formation when employed.
+The implementation of precise control over the solder paste viscosity, printing speed, and squeegee pressure is to ensure the paste is evenly and accurately on the pads when applied.

-In the stencil aperture design, laser cutting technology is used to create the aperture, which results in fewer burrs and greater precision.
+In the stencil aperture design, laser cutting technology is for the purpose of creating the aperture, which results in fewer burrs and greater precision.
 Afterward, the stencil surface is typically polished or etched, and some may undergo a nano-treatment process after polishing.
 These treatments help achieve a smoother surface, reducing printing resistance.
-For the aperture design, the apertures are usually cut based on the size of the PCB pads, but for special components, targeted optimizations are made.
+For the aperture design, the apertures are usually the size of the PCB pads, but for special components, they need targeted optimizations.
 For example, for SMD (0805 and above packages), to prevent solder paste dispersion during the pick-and-place process, which can lead to solder balls after reflow, the stencil apertures are reduced by approximately 1/3 in length and width, forming a semi-circular groove.
-This serves as a preventive measure against solder ball formation.
+This particularly serves as a preventive measure against solder ball formation.

 Proper Setting of Reflow Soldering Temperature Profiles